laurent-richer/aws-ssm/README.md

 # aws-ssm
-An AWS solution for executing remote command to windows instances hosted on AWS from an on-prem linux server.
+An AWS solution for executing remote command on windows instances from an on-prem linux server.
+Thanks to AWS SSM Run Command, you can automate executing tasks on dozens of servers.

 ![alt text](https://github.com/laurent-richer/aws-ssm/blob/master/RemoteExecutionArchitecture.png)

 The on-prem server use a temporary role-based authentication and authorization, therefore there is no need to create a specific user.
+This solution is compatible with a federated authentication.
 As credentials are temporary it needs to be periodically refreshed, for that purpose we implemented the ruby script 'get_sts_creds' from  https://github.com/awslabs/aws-codedeploy-samples.git
 ## Global requirements
-1) An on-prem linux server which control when remote command will be executed [1]
+1) An on-prem linux server [1] which control the execution of the remote command .
-2) An EC2 instance [2] that will be used a our first credential generator
+2) An EC2 instance [2] that will be used as our first credential generator.
-3) An Windows Manager isntance [3] attached to the same domain as target windows instances.
-4) Windos target instances [4] where executable will be launched under a specific user
+3) Windows target instances [3] where executable will be launched, thanks to the remote control program Psexec which allow to run any program under any users.
-5) S3 bucket to store the executable ( this part is not detailed in this solution)
-6) A domain controller, in this case we use AWS Directory Service
+4) An domain controller, in this case we will use AWS Directory Service, that's allow to run command under specific user.
-7) AWS SSM Parameter store used to store sensitive data like password.
+5) AWS SSM Parameter store used to keep your sensitive datasafe.
-8) An IAM role to allow ec2 instance to call SSM to run a PowerShell script execution.
+6) An IAM role to allow to allow interacting with SSM Run Command and SSM Parameter Store.

 ## How to proceed
 * Create a role with the following policies :